-The Social Studies Department is a core component of the the St. Joseph High School academic program.
+The Social Studies Department is a core component of the St. Joseph High School academic program.
 All students are encouraged to actively learn about history, geography, government and economics so that they will be educated human beings and citizens.
 Students are encouraged to think across the curriculum by incorporating elements of English, theology, the sciences, and the arts into analysis of historical events and themes from the United States and around the globe.

 Faculty Members